jonalmeida/jonalmeida.github.com/_posts/2013-03-24-crunchbang-linux-initial-setup.markdown

 sudo sublime /usr/share/applications/defaults.list
 {% endhighlight %}<br>

-Replace all occurences of geany.desktop with sublime.desktop
+Replace all occurrences of geany.desktop with sublime.desktop

 ### Application launcher
 CrunchBang comes with a neat, minimalistic (like everything else) app launcher that lives on the bottom of your screen that you can access with Alt + F3.
-I like using app launchers, but the current keyboard shortcut just doesn't feel comfortable.
+I like using app launchers, but the current keyboard short-cut just doesn't feel comfortable.

 You can change it by going to Settings > Openbox > Edit rc.xml, or open ~/.config/openbox/rc.xml with any text editor and add the configuration below to activate the app launcher with Ctrl + Space:
 {% highlight html %}